bTayFla/PtTracker/README.md

 1. Open Mongoose (exe file) in your ProfitTrailer folder.
 This will open your browser.

 2. Click "PtTracker.htm" in the list.

+<h1>Pricing / Purchasing Info</h1>
+0.003 BTC or 0.2 LTC (Send enough overage to cover your transfer fee)

+Message https://t.me/pt_tracker on Telegram.
+I will reply with the payment address.
+Once payment is confirmed, I will message your back your license key.

 <h1>Feel free to donate</h1>